vinniefalco/LuaBridgeDemo/README.md

 - Demonstrates the usage of LuaBridge with functional code.

+Also included is a separate project for building a command line version of the test suite, suitable as a starting point for building an automated testing suite.

 [LuaBridge][3] is a lightweight, dependency-free library for making C++ data, functions, and classes available to Lua.
 It works with Lua revisions starting from 5.1.2.
 [Lua][4] is a powerful, fast, lightweight, embeddable scripting